 View our training opportunities

 Effective classroom management is a foundational aspect of successful teaching and learning.
-By establishing clear expectations, routines, and procedures, building positive relationships, using positive behaviour management techniques, addressing behaviour proactively, and seeking professional development and support, teachers can create a positive and supportive learning environment where all students can thrive.
+By establishing clear expectations, building positive relationships with students, using positive behaviour management techniques and addressing behaviour proactively, teachers can create a positive and supportive learning environment where all students can thrive.

 Implementing these strategies consistently and with care will contribute to a more engaging, productive, and harmonious classroom experience for both teachers and students.